dottjt/plastic/chapters/03-fringe.md

 It won't quite eat you alive, but it's an easy thing to portray for those none-the-wiser.
 Eat the lies up sweetie.
 They're delicious in glee.

 The first thing which hits you is the commute.
-It takes me roughly 2 hours to get to the city (where I work), which is something I've largely become accustomed to.
+It takes me roughly 2 hours to get to the city, which is something I've largely become accustomed to.
 For better or worse, necessity dictates all and with this newfound love you shall smile where those might weep and weep where the darkness continues.
 Pretty smile, pretty pickle.
 Don't be shy at this year's annual cluster-fuck drowning!
 Pray the body-bag fits your eyes, although there's an upgrade coming for next-season's killing.

 I must admit, I actually had a bit of an outer-body experience when I looked at where exactly my residence was situated relative to the rest of the metropolis.
 It occurred to me that it was just as far away as my childhood home was, which at the time was in the complete sticks.
 Now I'm sure it's worth millions.